adrienchaton/BERGAN/README.md

 train as a VAE/GAN or WAE/GAN to avoid mode collapse of GAN and use deep feature reconstruction in discriminator activations

+## AUDIO SAMPLES

+examples of random linear interpolations with 20 points equally spaced in the generator latent space = 20 bars = 40 sec.
+(training data is between 5.000 and 20.000 examples of bars extracted from recordings from the Raster Norton label)

+todo

 ## GAN TRAINING

 optimize the generator to sample realistic 1 bar audio of 2 sec.
 (120BPM) at SR=16kHz (extendable to 32kHz or 48kHz)